Here are the best PC gaming headsets for you (if you’re an avid PC gamer).

 With the purchase, you get a download code for Razer’s unique 7.1 surround audio, which works surprisingly great.

-The retractable cardioid microphone works quite well, especially for the price.
-In the box, you also get an adapter to split the cable into headphone and microphone jack.
+In the box, you also get an adapter to split the cable into a headphone and a microphone jack.

 What to Look For in a PC Gaming Headset?